RSS

 Global Positioning System - GPS NAVSTAR GPS NAVigation Satellites providing Time And Range GPS-spoofing

-Navigation satellites that measure time and distance; global positioning system) - satellite navigation system.
-It allows you to determine the location and speed of objects anywhere on Earth (including circumpolar regions), in almost any weather, as well as in outer space near the planet.
-The system is developed, implemented and operated by the US Department of Defense.
+Navigation satellites that provide measurement of time and distance; global positioning system) - satellite navigation system.
+Allows you to determine the location and speed of objects anywhere on Earth (including circumpolar regions), in almost any weather, as well as in outer space near the planet.
+The system is designed, implemented and operated by the United States Department of Defense.

 Content

-GPS was developed on the instructions of the Pentagon by engineers of the US Air Force base in Los Angeles.
+GPS was developed on the instructions of the Pentagon by engineers at the US Air Force base in Los Angeles.
 The first GPS satellite was launched in 1978.
-Until 2000, the military deliberately degraded the quality of receiving satellite signals for civilians, as they considered it, first of all, a military tool.
-Later, US President Bill Clinton intervened, after which the GPS market began to develop rapidly.
+Until 2000, the military deliberately degraded the quality of receiving satellite signals for civilians, as it was considered, first of all, a military tool.
+Later, US President Bill Clinton intervened in the situation, after which the GPS market began to develop rapidly.

-The system is used not only in many car navigators and modern smartphones, but also in emergency services, cargo companies, financial institutions and others, many of which, without the presence of a global positioning system, become helpless.
+The system is used not only in a variety of car navigators and modern smartphones, but also by emergency services, cargo companies, financial institutions and others, many of which become helpless without a global positioning system.

-The GPS system remains controlled by the US military command, so other countries are looking to put into operation similar systems that can make them independent.
+The GPS system remains controlled by the US military command, so other countries are seeking to commission similar systems that can make them independent.

-Similar GPS systems are being developed by the European Union and China.
+Systems similar to GPS are being developed by the European Union and China.
 In the European Union - this is Galileo, in China - Baidu.

-GPS monitoring is a technology used to solve transport logistics problems, to monitor the actual routes of vehicles and mobile employees using the global positioning system (GPS).
-Monitoring allows you to track the current coordinates, direction and speed of a transport or mobile worker in real time.
-In some systems, it is possible to install additional sensors for opening doors, switching on/off actuators of special equipment, fuel sensors, etc. Monitoring the compliance of the actual route with the planned one allows to increase the discipline of drivers, to stop the use of official vehicles for personal purposes and to steal fuel.
-According to the estimates of the magazine "Logistics," only by increasing the discipline of drivers in Russian conditions, gsm monitoring systems pay off in several months.
+GPS monitoring is a technology used to solve transport logistics problems, to control the actual routes of vehicles and mobile employees using the Global Positioning System (GPS).
+Monitoring allows you to track the current coordinates, direction, and speed of a vehicle or mobile worker in real time.
+In some systems, it is possible to install additional sensors to open doors, turn on/off actuators of special equipment, fuel sensors, etc. Monitoring the compliance of the actual route with the planned one increases the discipline of drivers, prevents the use of official vehicles for personal purposes and fuel theft.
+According to the Logistics magazine, only by increasing the discipline of drivers in Russian conditions, gsm monitoring systems pay off in a few months.

-GPS receiver - device for determination of geographical coordinates of the current location based on data on time delays of arrival of radio signals emitted by satellites of NAVSTAR group.
+GPS receiver - a device for determining geographical coordinates of the current location based on data on time delays in the arrival of radio signals emitted by satellites of the NAVSTAR group.
 The maximum measurement accuracy is 3-5 meters.
-The accuracy of commercial GPS modules ranges from 150 meters (for old models with poor visibility of satellites) to 3 meters (for new models in the open).
-In addition, using WAAS/EGNOS/MSAS systems and local correction transmission systems, the accuracy can be increased to 1-2 meters horizontally.
+The accuracy of commercial GPS modules ranges from 150 meters (for older models with poor satellite visibility) to 3 meters (for new models in an open place).
+In addition, with WAAS/EGNOS/MSAS systems and local correction transmission systems, accuracy can be increased to 1-2 meters horizontally.

-GPS tracker - a data receiving/transmitting device for GPS tracking and monitoring the movements of the object to which it is attached.
-The tracker can be used to locate people, animals, goods or transport, as well as other objects.
-The device records the received information at regular intervals and can transmit them through radio, cellular or satellite communications in the form of SMS or over the Internet.
-It is used in the OPTIMAL GIS geographic information system.
+GPS tracker - a device for receiving and transmitting data for gps tracking and monitoring the movements of the object to which it is attached.
+The tracker can be used to locate people, animals, goods or vehicles, as well as other objects.
+The device records the received information at regular intervals and can transmit them via radio, cellular or satellite communication in the form of SMS or over the Internet.
+Used in OPTIMUM GIS geoinformation system.
 Synonyms, possible formulations - gps locator, GSM tracker or GPRS tracker.

 GPS bracelets